biocore/pyqi/doc/tutorials/creating_a_qcli_based_script.rst

 The primary object that defines a qcli script is the ``script_info`` dictionary.
 This is where all of the parameters and help text are defined, as well as various options you have for configuring how the script works.
 The easiest way to start a new qcli script is using the ``qcli_make_script`` script that is included with qcli.
 This document will start there, and then provide details on how to customize your script.

-This page will help you develop your command line interfaces, but you should still familiarize yourself with Python's ``optparse`` module. qcli provides some convenient wrappers for ``optparse``, but will not be a replacement to a general understanding of how to interact with ``optparse`` (see the `optparse documentation). <http://docs.python.org/library/optparse.html>`_.
+This page will help you develop your command line interfaces, but you should still familiarize yourself with Python's ``optparse`` module. qcli provides some convenient wrappers for ``optparse``, but will not be a replacement to a general understanding of how to interact with ``optparse`` (see the `optparse documentation <http://docs.python.org/library/optparse.html>`_).

 .. note:: As support for ``optparse`` will not continue into Python 3.0, we will transition to using ``argparse`` behind the scenes in the very near future.
 Our goal is to make these changes fully backward compatible so qcli users won't need to change anything or do anything differently following the transition.